 Intuitive upload and submission processes, as well as standardized submissions and metadata, curated by a team of experts

-Water DAMS will also link directly with the Water Technoeconomic Analysis Pipe Parity Platform (Water-TAP3), which is currently under development.
+Water DAMS also links directly with the Water treatment Technoeconomic Assessment Platform (WaterTAP) and the Water Technoeconomic Analysis Pipe Parity Platform (Water-TAP3), which are both available on GitHub. which is currently under development.
 This interconnection provides the most recent data to inform comprehensive calculations of technology performance and pipe-parity metrics.

 For help with data submission, general questions about the Water DAMS platform, or all other inquiries, please contact Jon Weers.